Lamborghini 350 GT: 350 GTS

 The Lamborghini 350 GTS was a convertible-roof spider version of the 350 GT, first shown at the November 1965 Turin Auto Show.
 Two were constructed by Carrozzeria Touring in 1965.
 When folded down, the convertible top was designed to be concealed in the storage area behind the two seats.
 Of the two originally built, chassis 0328 was finished in black with an emerald green interior, while chassis 0325 was painted gold with a brown interior.

 3500 GTZ

 The Lamborghini 3500 GTZ was designed by Ercole Spada and built by Zagato.
 It used a shortened Lamborghini 350 GT chassis.
 Two cars were built in total: chassis number 0310 and 0320.
 Chassis number 0310 was shown at the 1965 London Motor Show and was sold to Lamborghini’s official agent in Milan.
 This car was then sent to Australia where it was converted to a RHD configuration.
 In 2006 this car was purchased by a European collector who converted the car back to a LHD configuration.
+The visual design of the GTZ was similar to Zagato’s Alfa Romeo TZ2.